klm127/klm127.github.io/_posts/2021-03-21-freeplane-stack.md

 Roman orators gave [lengthy speeches](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0021%3Aspeech%3D1%3Asection%3D1) entirely from memory.
 They did this by creating a palace in their mind's eye.
 As they memorized, they mentally strolled through this palace, attaching subjects of their speech to mental objects placed about.
 A bust of their favorite emperor reminded them of an anecdote portion of their speech.
 In the subsequent room, a charioted javalineer was constructed to represent the invasion of Britannia, the next subject of their speech.
 When they later delivered the speech, they mentally walked through these same rooms and remembered those same subjects.

-A fundamental principle of mneumonics, known by all memory masters, is that harnessing the senses form better memory links.
+A fundamental principle of mnemonics, known by all memory masters, is that harnessing the senses form better memory links.
 [Incorporating images](https://artofmemory.com/wiki/Mnemonic_Association_System_for_Numbers), music, and tactile sensation sticks an idea better.
 But there is an extra sense that is often overlooked.
 The sense of direction.

 We can catch balls behind our backs or kick-stop our dropped phones before they shatter, and a blind man can clean his apartment.
 Our spatial awareness is one of our most powerful senses.
 Perhaps the most important one.

-The method of loci takes full advantage of the spatial sense; pratitioners place memory anchors within a well known location they construct in their mind.
+The method of loci takes full advantage of the spatial sense; practitioners place memory anchors within a well known location they construct in their mind.
 To retrieve the memories, they mentally navigate this imagined space.

 Mindmapping also taps into spatial awareness.
 Though they can be quickly expanded, Nodes have distinct positions on the tree, and can be reached by traversing a particular path.
 There is a dimensional sense to the information, even if every node contains infinite space.
 I suggest that the act of creating a mindmap alone secures ideas better in memory than linear notes, even before those notes must be referenced.